howdyai/botkit-starter-facebook/readme.md

 # Botkit Starter Kit for Facebook Bots

-This repo contains everything you need to get started building a Facebook bot with [Botkit](https://botkit.ai) and [Botkit Studio](https://botkit.ai).
+This repo contains everything you need to get started building a Facebook bot with [Botkit](https://botkit.ai).

 Botkit is designed to ease the process of designing and running useful, creative bots that live inside messaging platforms.
 Bots are applications that can send and receive messages, and in many cases, appear alongside their human counterparts as users.